 - Workplace Flexibility Toolkit — information about flexible workplace arrangements

-Contact a SECO career coach by calling Military OneSource at 800-342-9647 or use the Live Chat feature on MySECO to discuss your telework questions or for assistance at any stage of your career lifecycle.
+Contact a SECO career coach by calling Military OneSource at 800-342-9647 or use the Live Chat feature on MySECO to discuss your telework questions.